ghotokdev/automatic-app-landing-page/_pages/tos.md

 ## 9. Other Members' Content
 Although Ghotok reserves the right to review and remove Content that violates this Agreement, such Content is the sole responsibility of the member who posts it, and Ghotok cannot guarantee that all Content will comply with this Agreement.
-If you see Content on the Service that violates this Agreement, please report it within the Service.
+If you see Content on the Service that violates this Agreement, please report it within the Service using our mechanism for flagging objectionable content and blocking abusive users.

+By signing up for Ghotok, you acknowledge that you are not allowed to create objectionable content or inappropiate content on our platform.
+Ghotok has no tolerance for objectionable content or abusive users.
+Users who are found to be creating offending content will be ejected and the content removed upon being reported.

 ## 10. Notice and Procedure for Making Claims of Copyright Infringement
 If you believe that your work has been copied and posted on the Service in a way that constitutes copyright infringement, please contact us with